blacknaml/dikakaryatech.github.io/_authors/debi.md

 name: Debi Prahara Dika
 position: Programmer
 ---
-Debi has been eating fruits since he was baby.
+I have been eating fruit since I was a baby.<br>
+I practise what I post.<br>
+Here’s my story for the history books.